-Field Description 7 TCF Transfer Complete Flag This bit sets on the completion of a byte and acknowledge bit transfer.
+Field Description 7 TCF Transfer Complete Flag Acknowledges a byte transfer; TCF sets on the completion of a byte transfer.
 This bit is valid only during or immediately following a transfer to or from the I2C module.
-The TCF bit is cleared by reading the I2C data register in receive mode or by writing to the I2C data register in transmit mode.
-0 Transfer in progress1 Transfer complete 6 IAAS Addressed As A Slave This bit is set by one of the following conditions: The calling address matches the programmed slave primary address in the A1 register or range address in the RA register (which must be set to a nonzero value).
-GCAEN is set and a general call is received.
-SIICAEN is set and the calling address matches the second programmed slave address.
-ALERTEN is set and an SMBus alert response address is received RMEN is set and an address is received that is within the range between the values of the A1 and RA registers.
-This bit sets before the ACK bit.
+TCF is cleared by reading the I2C data register in receive mode or by writing to the I2C data register in transmit mode.
+0 Transfer in progress1 Transfer complete 6 IAAS Addressed As A Slave This bit is set by one of the following conditions: • The calling address matches the programmed slave primary address in the A1 register or range address in the RA register (which must be set to a nonzero value). • C2[GCAEN] is set and a general call is received. • SMB[SIICAEN] is set and the calling address matches the second programmed slave address. • ALERTEN is set and an SMBus alert response address is received • RMEN is set and an address is received that is within the range between the values of the A1 and RA registers.
+IAAS sets before the ACK bit.
 The CPU must check the SRW bit and set TX/RX accordingly.
 Writing the C1 register with any value clears this bit.
-Not addressed Addressed as a slave 5 BUSY Bus Busy Indicates the status of the bus regardless of slave or master mode.
+1 Addressed as a slave 5 BUSY Bus Busy Indicates the status of the bus regardless of slave or master mode.
 This bit is set when a START signal is detected and cleared when a STOP signal is detected.
-O Bus is idle Bus is busy 4 ARBL Arbitration Lost This bit is set by hardware when the arbitration procedure is lost.
-The ARBL bit must be cleared by software, by writing a one to it.
+O Bus is idle 1 Bus is busy 4 ARBL Arbitration Lost This bit is set by hardware when the arbitration procedure is lost.
+The ARBL bit must be cleared by software, by writing 1 to it.
 O Standard bus operation.
 Loss of arbitration.
 3 RAM Range Address Match This bit is set to 1 by any of the following conditions:

-I2Cx\S field descriptions (continued)
+I2Cx\S1 field descriptions (continued)